Lionel-Rieg/CompCert/PROFILING.md

 At the end of execution of the program, frequency information will be logged to a file whose default name is `compcert_profiling.dat` (in the current directory).
 Another name may be used by specifying it using the `COMPCERT_PROFILING_DATA` environment variable.
 If this variable contains an empty string, no logging is done (but the slowdown still applies).

+Data are appended to the log file, never deleted, so it is safe to run the program several times on several test cases to accumulate data.

 Depending on the platform, this logging system is or is not thread-safe and is or is not compatible with position-independent code (PIC).
 In non thread-safe configurations, if two different execution threads execute code to be profiled, the profiling counters may end up with incorrect values.

 | Target platform | Available? | Thread-safe | PIC |